chinasatokolo/MediaKit/speaker-rider.md

 Chinasa T. Okolo, Ph.D. \
 www.chinasatokolo.com

 Thank you for your interest in booking me for a speaking engagement!
 Over the years, I have enjoyed speaking at dozens of domestic and international workshops, panels, conferences, and webinars.
 Please read this document carefully before proceeding with contact.
+I will respond to all inquiries within three (3) business days.

 Note: If requested to travel, I require a one-month notice for domestic events and a two-month notice for international events.